yangjerrica/CHEM404Project/README.md

 This project is used for CHEM404 group 8 written by Jerrica Yang.

-It is used to process raw output data from ADMP calculations on WebMO and helped us determine the desired configuration used for transition state optimization calculation.
+It is used to process large raw output data from ADMP calculations (~50 MB) on WebMO and helped us determine the desired configuration used for transition state optimization calculation.

 Contains:
 1) Energy vs Time plot